awkwardpy/JS-Functions/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md
+Awkwardpy project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md)